Weak weak approximation for certain quadric surface bundles: Computing the Brauer Group

-For the basic definitions of unramified cohomology groups, we refer the reader to \cite{Pirutka}.
-For smooth projective varieties, by the purity theorem, we can compute the unramified cohomology by studying residues at codimension one points.
-Indeed
+where the intersection is taken over all discrete valuations $\nu$ of rank one on $k(X)$ which are trivial on $k$.
+Note that the purity theorem allows us, for smooth varieties $V$, to write the unramified cohomology in terms of codimension one points

-with the intersection here running over DVR's associated to codimension one points $x$ where $\partial^i_x$ is the associated residue map and $\kappa(x)$ the residue field.
-One important property of these groups is their connection to torsion in the Brauer group. \begin{proposition}[{\cite[Prop 3.7]{Pirutka}}] If $V$ is a smooth projective variety over $k$ then
+with the intersection running over codimension one points $x$ where $\partial_x$ is the associated residue map and $\kappa(x)$ the residue field.
+Since the unramified cohmology only depends on the function field, we have